 Today we end our seven part series on the French and Indian War.
 The years 1759 and 1760 would see the end of all conflict in North America for the Seven Years War.
 This week we cover the Battle of the Plains of Abraham, how the Haudenosaunee united with the Canadian Iroquois against the French, the Battle of the Thousand Islands, the burning of the Onondaga village of Oswegatchi, the fall of Montreal and the Treaty of Paris in 1763 that forever changed the balance of power in North America.

 During the Summer of 1759 almost 1,000 Iroquois Warriors led the British against the French fort and castle at Niagara.

-As the Iroquois look on the British are slaughtered at Ticonderoga, but the the French loose Fort Frontinac, Native Americans sign the treaty of Easton and George Washington finally takes back the Ohio Country.
+As the Iroquois look on, the British are slaughtered at Ticonderoga, but the French loose Fort Frontinac, Native Americans sign the treaty of Easton and George Washington finally helps takes back the Ohio Country.

 Andrew is a guest on The Eastern Border Podcast.
 During this episode he and Kristaps Andrejsons, the host, discuss tribal comparisons between Native Americans and ancient Balts.
 We also discuss reservations, oppression, culture, tribal customs and myths.
 Hope you’ll enjoy this.

 Kristaps Andrejsons. lives in Riga, Latvia, he has a master’s degree in western philosophy from the University of Latvia (and is currently working on his PhD).
 His podcast is about the politics and the history of the eastern Europe – including, but not limited to the current state of Russia, politics of the EU, history of the USSR and the region in general.
 He has had numerous guests on his show to discuss history and political matters.
 Most recently Dan Carlin the host of the shows "Hardcore History" and "Common Sense".